horderc/Hello-World/README.md

 # Hello-World
 Tutorial to try it out
 Trying creating branches
-Will bve trying out some basic image processing
+Will be trying out some basic image processing